theOGognf/rl8/README.rst

 -------------------------

 Use a custom distribution and custom hyperparameter values with the low-level algorithm interface.
-Default feedforward models are used depending on the environment's action spec.
+The feedforward algorithm uses default feedforward models for different environment action specs.

 .. code:: python